getgauge/documentation/user/integration_with_ci/go.md

     ![setting gauge root](images/Setting_Gauge.png "setting gauge root")

 * Create a new task which will run `gauge specs`.
-You can also use arguments like tags if you only want to run a particular subset of your tests.
+If you want to run only a subset of specs, you can use [tags](../../flags/README.md).
+Adding a flag `-p` runs them in [parallel](../../execution/parallel_execution.md).

     Another understood parameter is env.
 This lets you run your tests against `Staging`, or `QA`.
 You can also use this to decide which browser to execute against.

+    All the [flags](../../flags/README.md) supported by Gauge can be used here as per the need.

     ![configuring](images/Configuring_Gauge.png "adding new task")